Your personal fur is who you are when you take OFF all the masks

 Erma Felna, as depicted on the front cover of Albedo Anthropomorphics Nr.
 8 (1986) by Steve Gallachi

 This movement from playing to being can be seen in the story of Ken Coug’r.
 In the first episode of Merlino’s and Rod O’Riley’s Two Old Furry Fans podcast, Merlino reflects upon Sample’s art from the 1980s.
-In addition to doing the official design of Fanta, who became the mascot of the New York chapter of the Cartoon/Fantasy Organization, Sample drew big cat characters.
+In addition to doing the official design of Anima, the mascot of the of the Cartoon/Fantasy Organization’s New York Chapter, Sample drew big cat characters.

 One of the characters that started showing up in a lot of his art […] was a cougar, with kind of an afro, that represented him, although he didn’t actually give the character a name.
 It was just another character for him to draw to react to his other characters.
 I and several of my friends thought, ‘this is obviously a version of Ken.
 I had not met him at the time.
 When I met him years later, I realized that in fact it was a pretty good interpretation of Ken turned into a young adult cougar person, and we started calling the character Ken Coug’r.
 He never did, at that point, admit it was supposed to be him, but it was pretty obvious.